Tobewont/ansible-playbook/README.md

 ## ansible-playbook
-deploy common software in batches.
+Use ansible-playbook to install common software in batches.